enqueuezero/site/architecture/apscheduler.md

 start()
 ```

+It waits a few seconds, then it wakes up and processes jobs.
+Usually, there is an event loop running behind.
 It's commonly seen in non-blocking applications.
 Please check the implementation of [tornado.py](https://github.com/agronholm/apscheduler/blob/master/apscheduler/schedulers/tornado.py) for example.

-## Time Is of the Essence

-Although the scheduler is all about executing the job at a specific time, it doesn't guarantee the job will be executed definitely.
-That's one of the most important things you need to have in your mind.
-Two factors affect it:

-* **Current running job numbers**.
-* **Current system load**.

-If the system load is high, the scheduler process doesn't get enough CPU resource and thus some jobs don't get a chance to be triggered.
-The scheduler might choose to drop some jobs since it needs to execute new jobs.
-It's similar to the case of queueing-up.It's recommended not to put CPU-bound operations in the same machine of where APScheduler is running.

-Besides, the operating system does not guarantee it suspends the process exactly the same amount of time specified by `timeout`.
-[4]

 ## Locking for Job State Modifications